Glo-ma/DSE511_Project/README.md

 Welcome to the repository for the DSE 511 final project.

 ## Problem Description
-This project involves data analysis and visualization of a Depression Dataset(DSS.csv) implemented in Python, R, SQl, and Matlab.
+This project focuses on predicting whether a student is experiencing depression.
+The implementation integrates multiple programming tools, including SQL, R, MATLAB, and Python, each contributing to different stages of the project.
+These stages include data preparation, analysis, Visualization, and modeling/prediction.

 ## Data
-The dataset used in this project has the following features:
+The dataset used in this project is the depression dataset from a kaggle competition.
 The dataset contains 502 entries and 11 columns.
 Here's a summary of the columns: